SaedSilva/GeneWhale/README.md

 ### Pan genomes Tools progress:

 Marked tool is minimally functional and can be used for pan-genome analysis.
+The progress bar indicates the percentage of addition of the tool's parameters and functionalities.

 - [X] Panaroo ![progress](https://progress-bar.xyz/20/)
 - [ ] Roary ![progress](https://progress-bar.xyz/0/)